Cypress Semiconductor (CY) Q2 2017 Results - Earnings Call Transcript

 Suji Desilva - ROTH Capital Partners LLC

 Hi, Hassane.
 Hi, Thad.
 A nice job on execution here.
 Just want to circle back to the inventory.
 I think you've talked about this indirectly.
-But the level you're at now, the 81 days, is that below still the target you guys have of 90-plus, and is it because of tightness?
+But the level you're at now, the 81 days, is that below still the target you guys have of 90-plus, and is it because of the tightness?
 Or is this kind of more of a level you'd like to run at?
 Or are you below where you'd want to be?
-And what are just end (39:10) reason inventory is in that situation?
+And what are disti inventories in that situation?

 Thad Trent - Cypress Semiconductor Corp.

 Yeah.
 Our target is to be below 81 days.
 We were at, I believe, 93 last quarter, so we worked it down to 81.
 Our target is to be closer to around 70 days long term.
 It will take us a while to get there.
-We're still burning through some of that old inventory, it's just a matter of having right mix and the customers.
+We're still burning through some of that old inventory, it's just a matter of having the right mix and the customers.
 Where we've been supply constrained are products that we actually don't have in our inventory.
 So, we'll work through those – through that inventory.
 We'll get down into those levels.
 Hopefully, mid next year, late next year, I think, we'll get down into that, what I would call, a normal operating inventory level.
 But it is a focus for the company and you saw us build inventory last quarter and work it back down this quarter, which is what I predicted.

-And then, in terms of the -just the inventory, there's about 7.1 weeks in the channel, increased from, I believe, about (40:08) 6.3 last quarter, that's within our range of 6 to 8 weeks, and kind of at historical level.
+And then, in terms of the disti inventory, there's about 7.1 weeks in the channel, increased from, I believe it was 6.3 last quarter, that's within our range of 6 to 8 weeks, and kind of at historical levels.
 So, we don't see anything ballooning there or anything that's out of the norm, to be honest with you.

 Suji Desilva - ROTH Capital Partners LLC